Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

 * **Description:** User wants to go back through the game and show a friend their score, without having to play the entire game again.
 They log in, and their high score appears.
 * **Preconditions** User must have an account and have played the game at least once before
 * **Postcondidtions** User's score must be correctly displayed and be able to be shared if necessary.
 (Maybe have a home screen with high score displayed?)

-* **UC-5**: Competitive play
-*  **Description**: User can decide to play competitively by not using the hint feature, thus making sure they are not hit with a point penalty when using the hint feature for the hint feature.
-The competitive leader board will make not using the hint feature worth it as the users will aim to take the highest possible place on the board.
-*  **Actors**: User
-*  **Preconditions**: The user will need to have an account to be part of the leader board and the user must also be logged in for their score to appear on the leader board.
-*  **Postconditions**: The score, if applicable, must appear on the leader board

-* **UC-6**: Locally playing with friends and family
-*  **Description**: User can play a game with their own questions locally with a select group of people.
-The user(s) will be able to play competitively among the group with each user having their own score and a final place of 1st, 2nd and 3rd at the end of the game.
-*  **Actors**: Users
-*  **Preconditons**: The user will need an account and all the people in the group playing will also need an account.
-*  **Postconditons**: The final score must be displayed at the end of the game while showing the top three scores

 * **UC-5:**
   * **Description:** User is looking to use this for studying a particular set of questions they have set up.